AdobeDocs/experience-platform.en/help/destinations/catalog/marketing-automation/rainfocus.md

 ### Use case #1 {#use-case-1}

-A large enterprise technology company is due to open registration for its upcoming global expo and would like to push customer profiles to RainFocus in order to streamline the registration process.
+A large enterprise technology company is due to open registration for its upcoming global expo and would like to push customer profiles to [!DNL RainFocus] in order to streamline the registration process.

 ### Use case #2 {#use-case-2}

 A financial services brand is due to host a series of roadshows targeting new and existing customers.
 They have a series of audience segments with target customers in Adobe Experience Platform.
-Using the RainFocus Destination Connector, they are able to easily send those profiles to RainFocus for activation.
+Using the [!DNL RainFocus] Destination Connector, they are able to easily send those profiles to [!DNL RainFocus] for activation.

 ## Prerequisites {#prerequisites}

-Before you can use the RainFocus destination, make sure to meet the following prerequisites:
+Before you can use the [!DNL RainFocus] destination, make sure to meet the following prerequisites:

-* Create a RainFocus API Profile with OAuth (Global).
+* Create a [!DNL RainFocus] API Profile with OAuth (Global).
   * The **Attendee Store** endpoint must be enabled.
   * A **Client ID** and **Client Secret** will need to be generated.